SavvaSiry/SavvaSiry/README.md

 ### Hi there I'm Savva 👋

-- I’m currently learning how to make effective Microservice Architecture 🍃🍃🍃
+- I’m currently learning how Android Devops 🍃🍃🍃
 - 📫 How to reach me: savvasiry@gmail.com